Your Relationship with the Adoptive Family

 When deciding what level of communication, if any, should take place during and after the adoption, weighing the long-term pros and cons of a closed adoption is important.
 Remember that post-adoption relationships can change and will likely ebb and flow over the years.
 If you choose a closed adoption now, this could include the possibility that your child will one day find you or another biological relative and express interest in developing a relationship.

 Every adoption is different, and it is up to every prospective birth mother to choose the adoption relationship that’s best for her.
-To get more free information about closed adoption, or to get the services you need to start the closed adoption process today, contact an adoption professional now.

 Ready to get started?
 Contact an adoption agency now to get free information.